wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 **github**

-It's a social network build around git.
+Is a social network build around git.
 I has has completely changed the way we, as programmers, work.
 GitHub is now the largest online storage space of collaborative works.

 	git and github together is a distributed version control system

 [DVCS diagram](http://git-scm.com/figures/18333fig0103-tn.png)

-We're going to talk about git first. git is local (Computer A).
+We're going to talk about git first. git is local (Computer A), that's your laptop.
 Nearly every operation is local.
 Most operations in Git only need local files and resources to operate - generally no information is needed from another computer on your network.

 Github is the "Server Computer", we get to it in the second part of this lecture.